mercurytaurus/C/README.md

-# C Language
+# C Programing Language
-This is a repository for C Language
+This is a repository for C Programing Language